Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

    -  `IEmoteProvider` detects an update, calls `EmoteManager` callback.
    -  `EmoteManager` updates `EmoteRegistry`.
-   -  `EmoteManager` publishes `EmoteSetUpdateEvent`.
+   -  `EmoteManager` publishes `EmoteSetUpdateEvent` (containing the `emoteContextKey`).
    -  `MessageProcessorService` receives `EmoteSetUpdateEvent`.
-   -  `MessageProcessorService` identifies affected rooms/scopes (needs logic, maybe via ELM?).
+   -  `MessageProcessorService` identifies affected rooms by asking `EmoteLifecycleManager` which rooms requested the updated `emoteContextKey`.
-   -  For each affected room, `MessageProcessorService` calls `roomSubscription.messageCache.invalidate()`.
+   -  For each affected room, `MessageProcessorService` gets the `RoomSubscription` and calls `roomSubscription.messageCache.invalidate()`.
    -  _(Next time a message for that room is needed, it will be a cache miss and reprocessed with updated emotes)._

 5. **Client Disconnection:**
    -  `ContentScriptManager` disconnects.
    -  `ClientConnectionManager` calls `ClientSubscriptionManager.removeSubscription(port)`.
-   -  `ClientSubscriptionManager` removes port, calls `EmoteLifecycleManager.disassociateRoom(roomKey)`.
+   -  `ClientSubscriptionManager` removes port.
+If it was the last port for a `RoomSubscription`:
+      -  It retrieves the `roomIdentifier`.
+      -  It calls `EmoteLifecycleManager.removeEmoteSourcesForRoom(roomIdentifier)`.
-   -  `EmoteLifecycleManager` updates scope state, potentially triggers `EmoteManager.unsubscribeFromEmoteSource`.
+      -  `EmoteLifecycleManager` updates ref counts, potentially triggers `EmoteManager.unsubscribeFromEmoteSource`.
-   -  `ClientSubscriptionManager` (if last port for room): Discards the entire `RoomSubscription` object (including its `UserStore`, `MessageStore`, `LRUMessageCache`).
-Deactivates `PlatformAdapter` if needed.
+      -  `ClientSubscriptionManager` discards the entire `RoomSubscription` object (including its `UserStore`, `MessageStore`, `LRUMessageCache`).
+      -  `ClientSubscriptionManager` deactivates `PlatformAdapter` if needed.

 ## Assumptions & Considerations

 -  **Service Worker Lifetime:** Still relies on active `Port` connections or other keep-alive.
 -  **Storage Limits:** Service Worker storage has limits. `MessageStore` holds raw data. `UserStore` holds state per user per room. `LRUMessageCache` adds overhead.
 Consider pruning/limits for all.
 IndexedDB might be necessary for larger stores.
 -  **Complexity:** This model is more complex due to on-demand processing, caching, and invalidation logic within `MessageProcessorService`.
+The `EmoteLifecycleManager` still manages complex reference counting, now tied to rooms.
--  **Cache Invalidation Logic:** Determining exactly which caches to invalidate on `EmoteSetUpdateEvent` needs careful implementation (mapping event context to rooms/scopes).
+-  **Cache Invalidation Logic:** Determining exactly which caches to invalidate on `EmoteSetUpdateEvent` relies on `EmoteLifecycleManager` correctly tracking which rooms requested which context keys.
--  **`EmoteLifecycleManager` Complexity:** Remains complex.
 -  **`_generateEmoteContextKey` Reliability:** Still crucial.
 -  **`EmoteRegistry` Complexity:** Remains complex.
 -  **Error Handling:** Robust error handling is crucial throughout the new processing flow.